All Products

 Background information

-Real-time BM25 statistics: Term frequency (TF) and inverse document frequency (IDF) are dynamically updated when data is inserted.
-This ensures real-time and accurate search results.
+• Real-time BM25 statistics: Term frequency (TF) and inverse document frequency (IDF) values update dynamically on data insertion, keeping search results current.

 Prerequisites